-UCL – Ramos set to once again be the Los Vikingos’ thorn to Bayern
+UCL – Ramos set to once again be Los Vikingos’ thorn to Bayern

 - Updated: April 20, 2018

-It can be recalled that Real Madrid’s most recent game at the Allianz Arena saw Sergio Ramos score an injury-time goal which was disallowed, although his side ran away 2:1 winners in a game in where they conceded first, before Ronaldo hit the back of the net twice in the second half to give Madrid a desired cushion.
+It can be recalled that Real Madrid’s most recent game at the Allianz Arena saw Sergio Ramos score an injury-time goal which was disallowed, although his side ran away 2:1 winners after conceded first before Ronaldo hit the back of the net twice in the second half to give Madrid a desired cushion.

 As the days go by, with the fixture approaching, Ramos will surely be poised to once again make a significant impact in a Real vs Bayern encounter, and hopefully, an impact that works to the benefit of the Santiago Bernabeu outfit.